mannharleen/mannharleen.github.io/aboutme.md

 subtitle: A human that makes mistakkkes
 ---

-I am Harleen and I go by the handle "mannharleen" or just "human".
+Hello reader,

-I am a Software Engineer with Data accumen.
-Some call me 'Data Engineer'.
+I am Harry and I go by the handle "mannharleen" or just "human".
+I am an Architect with Software and Data accumen.

-I like to write code and build things.
-I hope you do to!
+I like to write code and build things, and write about stuff.
+I hope you find my writeups interesting.